QuotelyInc/quotely-demo/WORKING_ON.md

 This branch shows real-time development progress for the Quotely insurtech platform.
 Staff can monitor file changes and development direction here.

 ---
-*Last updated: Live development session in progress*
+*Last updated: Live development session in progress*## Fri, Aug  1, 2025  3:18:20 PM: Working on agent onboarding flow